-In other words, far from endorsing the punctuation in the example offered, Fowler's 2d Edition says that it's wrongly punctuated.
+So far from endorsing the punctuation in the example offered, Fowler's 2d Edition says that it's wrongly punctuated.
 Furthermore, Fowler's 2d Edition doesn't say that the comma after Spanish shows that in particular relates to all four languages-instead, it states that a writer might use the comma to show as much.
 That cannot be read as an endorsement of that usage, or even as an assertion that the purpose intended by a writer in so using the comma would be achieved.

-Besides, in the Fowler's 2d Edition example it would be more typical to set in particular apart with paired commas, thereby indicating that the phrase is parenthetical.
-In that context, there would be no need to attribute some other function to the comma preceding in particular.
-And no disambiguation would be necessary, as one struggles to think of a context in which it would make sense to have in particular modify just Spanish.
+Besides, in the Fowler's 2d Edition example it would be more typical to set in particular apart with paired commas, thereby indicating that the phrase is parenthetical, or to do without any commas.
+That suggests that the Fowler's 2d Edition example is simply a poor one.
+With paired commas, there would be no need to attribute some other function to the comma preceding in particular.

-So on different levels, the Fowler's 2d Edition example cannot reasonably be seen as supporting the comma test under the rule of the last antecedent.
+So the Fowler's 2d Edition example cannot reasonably be seen as supporting the comma test under the rule of the last antecedent.